The Mission Outreach Committee

 We support MMDC with disaster relief supplies and monetary donations.

-Northcott/United Medthodist Children Services Clothing Drive
+Northcott/United Methodist Children Services Clothing Drive

 Northcott Neighborhood House and United Methodist Children’s Services make clothing available to their program participants.